EPI-Studios/Moud-Documentation/api/templates/docs/1_Getting_Started/3_First_Project.md

 ## 5. Edit Something

-Open `src/main.ts` and tweak one of the demo hooks—for example, add a simple chat event test:
+Open `src/main.ts` and tweak one of the demo hooks, for example, add a simple chat event test:

 ```ts
 api.on('player.chat', (event) => {